lucabriguglia/OpenCQRS/README.md

 }
 ```

-And finally, send the event using the mediator
+And finally, send the event using the mediator:

 ```C#
 var @event = new SomethingHappened();